 34. Enter into an intergovernmental agreement with a presiding judge of the juvenile court to implement a law-related education program as defined in section 15-154.
 The presiding judge of the juvenile court may assign juvenile probation officers to participate in a law-related education program in any school district in the county.
 The cost of juvenile probation officers who participate in the program implemented pursuant to this paragraph shall be funded by the school district.

 35. Offer to sell outdated learning materials, educational equipment or furnishings at a posted price commensurate with the value of the items to pupils who are currently enrolled in that school district before those materials are offered for public sale.

 36. If the school district is a small school district as defined in section 15-901, and if permitted by federal law, opt out of federal grant opportunities if the governing board determines that the federal requirements impose unduly burdensome reporting requirements.

-37. Prescribe and enforce policies and procedures for the emergency administration of inhalers by trained employees of the school district pursuant to section 15-158.
+37. Prescribe and enforce policies and procedures for the emergency administration of inhalers by trained employees of the school district and nurses who are under contract with the school district pursuant to section 15-158.